 As previously stated, FM is more common than AM, so knowing how to demodulate FM signals is probably more desirable than doing so for AM signals.
 Davy Wybiral's spirit-box project has a very clear example of FM demodulation to playable sound using pyrtlsdr.
 Another good page for demodulation using Python is this post by Fraida Fund.

-Protocols like WiFi and GSM encode purely digital information using FM, so decode the binary information from the signals we need to convert raw radio signal to FM and then FM to binary.
-The signal to FM is can be done using tools from the previous section, but FM to binary (often via square waves) can be done by demodulating Frequency Shift Keyed waves and then converting the resulting square waves into bits.
+Systems like dial-up internet encode purely digital information using FM, so to decode the binary information from the signals we need to convert the modulated signal to binary data.
+The FM to binary can be done by demodulating Frequency Shift Keyed waves and then converting the resulting square waves into bits.
 Knowing a bit about Phase-Locked Loops (PLLs) may help in understanding FSK.